The Center for Reproductive Medicine participates in a variety of community outreach programs throughout Baylor College of Medicine.

-See more about each of our outreach efforts below:
+See more about each of our reproductive health outreach efforts below:

 Saturday Morning Science 2 Program

-Working with the Office of Diversity and Community Engagement, the center developed a new Saturday Morning Science 2 program focused on reproductive medicine for high school students ready for more advanced coursework during the school year.
+Working with the Baylor College of Medicine Office of Diversity and Community Outreach, the Center for Reproductive Medicine developed a new Saturday Morning Science 2 program focused on reproductive medicine for high school students ready for more advanced coursework during the school year.

-We will be accepting applications this summer for the advanced SMS2 course taking place in fall 2013.
-For additional information please contact Laurene in the Office of Diversity and Community Engagement.
+We will be accepting applications this summer for the advanced SMS2 course taking place in fall 2014.
+Register online.
+For additional information please contact the Office of Diversity and Community Outreach at (713) 798-8646.

-Lectures are given by international leaders in reproductive science, see the previous lecture topics below:
+Lectures are given by international leaders in reproductive science.
+Previous topics included:

 - Stem Cells: There and Back Again - Austin Cooney, Ph.D.

 - Science in the Clinic: How Drs.
 Help Patients with Assisted Reproduction - William Gibbons, M.D.

 - What Genetics Can Tell Us About Male Fertility and Female Cancers - Dolores Lamb, Ph.D., and Michael Scheurer, M.D., Ph.D.

 - Using Genetically Engineered Mice to Investigate the Molecular Regulation of Embryo Implantation - Francesco DeMayo, Ph.D.